The Lord is on my side. I will not be afraid. What can man do to me? Psalm 118:6

 He said, “Swear to me by the Lord that you will not kill me and not deliver me up into the hands of my master, and I will bring you down to this troop.”

-18 David recovered all that the Amalekites had taken, and David rescued his two wives.
+18 David recovered all that the Amalekites had taken and David rescued his two wives.
 19 There was nothing missing from them, neither small nor great, neither sons nor daughters, neither plunder, nor anything that they had taken from them.
-David brought back everything.
+David brought everything back.
 20 David took all the flocks and the herds, which they drove before those other livestock, and said, “This is David’s plunder.”

 The Spoils are Divided

-21 David came to the 200 men, who were so faint that they could not follow David, whom also they had made to stay at the brook Besor; and they went out to meet David, and to meet the people who were with him.
+21 David came to the 200 men who were so faint that they could not follow David, whom also they had made to stay at the brook Besor; and they went out to meet David and to meet the people who were with him.
 When David came near to the people, he greeted them.
-22 Then all the wicked men and worthless fellows, of those who went with David, answered and said, “Because they didn’t go with us, we will not give them anything from the plunder that we have recovered, except to every man his wife and his children, that he may lead them away and depart.”
+22 Then all the wicked and worthless men, of those who went with David, answered and said, “Because they didn’t go with us, we will not give them anything from the plunder that we have recovered, except to every man his wife and his children, that he may lead them away and depart.”

 23 Then David said, “Do not do so, my brothers, with that which the Lord has given to us, who has preserved us, and delivered the troop that came against us into our hand.
 24 Who will listen to you in this matter?
-For as his share is who goes down to the battle, so shall his share be who stays with the baggage.
-They shall share alike.”
+For the share of one who goes down to battle shall be the same as the one who stays with the supplies.
+They shall share equally.”
 25 It was so from that day forward, that he made it a statute and an ordinance for Israel to this day.

 26 When David came to Ziklag, he sent some of the plunder to the elders of Judah, to his friends, saying, “A present for you from the plunder of the Lord’s enemies.”
 27 He sent it to those who were in Bethel, to those who were in Ramoth of the South, to those who were in Jattir, 28 to those who were in Aroer, to those who were in Siphmoth, to those who were in Eshtemoa, 29 to those who were in Racal, to those who were in the cities of the Jerahmeelites, to those who were in the cities of the Kenites, 30 to those who were in Hormah, to those who were in Borashan, to those who were in Athach, 31 to those who were in Hebron, and to all the places where David himself and his men used to stay.